input-output-hk/catalyst-libs/rust/rbac-registration/examples.md

 This can also be referred to as "restarting" or "overriding" a chain.
 After that `Chain1` is still valid and can be potentially continued, but as for now it has zero voting power because it has no active stake address.
-It is allowed to use a RBAC token based on that chain and perform actions such as submitting a proposal.
+It is allowed to use an RBAC token based on that chain and perform actions such as submitting a proposal.

 ### Restarting multiple chains